- Booster Gold

 HIS STORY: By threatening and humiliating Rubenico, Booster has made an enemy of Rubenico's daughter.
 If this panel is any indication, in the future, the reason that the Rubenico Syndicate will target young Michael Jon Carter may be because Booster attacked the family in the past.
 Is Booster Gold responsible his own downfall?

 Boosterrific Review: For the second consecutive issue in this series, Booster Gold appears in half of the stories in this anthology issue.
-Of the stories without Booster, Flash is featured in the exceptional "Half an Inch," and Fire and Ice team-up in the goofy and poorly paced "Contested Friendship."
 Booster is the motivator in "Time and Chance," the issue's lead story.
-While Mark Waid's story is primarily concerned with building on the gambling angle of Booster's back-story, it is clumsy in execution with particularly weak characterization and art.
+While Mark Waid's script is primarily concerned with building on the gambling angle of Booster's back-story, it is clumsy in execution with particularly weak characterization and art.
 If "Time and Chance" is an ungainly disappointment, "When Titans Date" is a sublime character piece played for humor.
 Booster and friends spy on the love life of teammate Blue Beetle, and knee-slapping hilarity ensues.
-This issue may be a mixed bag, but of quality, but odds are that there is something for everyone to like in this comic.
+This issue is definitely a mixed bag.

 SPOILER WARNING: The content at Boosterrific.com may contain story spoilers for DC Comics publications.